 A short selection of nonsense poems, songs, cookery, and stories, including the "Owl and the Pussycat" and the "Four Little Children Who Went Round the World."

 THE JEWISH STATE (DER JUDENSTAAT - מדינת היהודים) by Theodor Herzl, translated from German by Sylvie d' Avigdor.

 A critical statement in the history of the State of Israel.

 CHILDREN OF THE GHETTO by Israel Zangwill

-Life in London's Jewish East End during the 19th century.
+Life in London's Jewish East End in the 19th century.

 KARI THE ELEPHANT by Dhan Gopal Mukergji